BDC Hamburger Icon

 Open row

-At the start of the millennium, the Wired Equivalent Privacy (WEP) security protocol allowed encrypted data to be sent securely between two different endpoints.
+At the start of the millennium, the Wired Equivalent Privacy (WEP) security protocol allowed encrypted data to be sent securely between two endpoints.
+In 2003, the protocol was replaced by Wi-Fi Protected Access (WPA) after serious vulnerabilities in WEP were found.
+An improved version, WPA2, followed in 2004, eventually replaced by WPA3 in 2018.

 TipBottom line

-What is Wi-Fi Protected Access (WPA)?
+What is Wi-Fi Protected Access?

-• Temporal Key Integrity Protocol (TKIP): TKIP improved data encryption by scrambling the keys using a hashing algorithm to stop tampering.
+• Temporal key integrity protocol (TKIP): TKIP improved data encryption by scrambling the keys using a hashing algorithm to stop tampering.

 The switch to WPA2